NavinBondade/Breast-Cancer-Segmentation-With-Advance-Attention-U-Net/README.md

 <p align="center">
 </p>
 <img src="https://lymphapress.com/wp-content/uploads/2021/10/LP_BlogPost_6.jpg" width="1500" height="520">
 <p>Breast cancer is the most common cancer diagnosed in women, accounting for more than 1 in 10 new cancer diagnoses each year.
 It is the second most common cause of death from cancer among women in the world.
-In this project, I have developed a  attention U-Net segmentation model that accurately segments the breast cancer-infected region from the breast ultrasound images.
+In this project, I have developed the attention U-Net segmentation model that accurately segments the breast cancer-infected region from the breast ultrasound images.
 This model will significantly reduce radiologist time and fasten the process of breast cancer identification. </p>
 <h2>Libraries Used</h2>
 <ul>
   <li>Tensorflow</li>